-Tyndale, that likewise as he were accursed that would say that Christ was not a man known, so accursed be he that saith the Note church of Christ is not a church known.
-Lo, thus are we now, good Christian readers, come unto an end of Friar Barnes' church, in which ye plainly see that he can neither agree with Tyndale's unknown church of "repentant sinners" nor impugn the common-known Catholic church of Christ, nor prove 5 his own secret church of only saints unknown.
-Nor he hath not alleged, as ye see well also, neither any one text of Holy Scripture nor any sentence of holy doctor but falsifying them and framing them afresh after his own fashion-yet have they not only nothing proved for him, but in conclusion clearly proved against him.
-10 And therefore will I (to end where Barnes endeth himself) let you somewhat see how he handleth Saint Bernard, and therewith finish this book 15 Barnes But let us see what Saint Bernard saith on you: "They call themselves the ministers of Christ, but they serve Antichrist.
+Tyndale, that likewise as he were accursed that would say that Christ was not a man known, so accursed be he that saith the Note church of Christ is not a church known

+Lo, thus are we now, good Christian readers, come unto an end of Friar Barnes' church, in which ye plainly see that he can neither agree with Tyndale's unknown church of "repentant sinners" nor impugn the common-known Catholic church of Christ, nor prove his own secret church of only saints unknown.
+Nor he hath not alleged, as ye see well also, neither any one text of Holy Scripture nor any sentence of holy doctor... but falsifying them and framing them afresh after his own fashion-yet have they not only nothing proved for him, but in conclusion clearly proved against him.

+And therefore will I (to end where Barnes endeth himself) let you somewhat see how he handleth Saint Bernard, and therewith finish this book...

+But let us see what Saint Bernard saith on you: "They call themselves the ministers of Christ, but they serve Antichrist.
 They go gorgeously arrayed of our Lord's goods, unto whom they give none honor.
-And of these goods cometh the harlots' decking that thou seest daily, the game-players' disguising and kings' arrange of this cometh could in their bridles in their aciddles 20 apparel.
-Of this cometh gold in their bridles, in their saddles, and in their spurs so that their spurs be brighter than the altars.
+And of these goods cometh the harlots' decking that thou seest daily, the game-players' disguising and kings' apparel.
+Of this cometh gold in their bridles, in their saddles, and in their spurs... so that their spurs be brighter than the altars.
 Of this cometh their plenteous winepresses and their full cellars, bolking from this unto that.
 Of this cometh their tuns of sweet wines.
-Of this be their bags so filled; for such things as these be, will they be rulers of the Church as deacons, archdeacons, 25 bishops and archbishops," etc. My lords, I had thought to have added "cardinals and 30 legates, abbots and priors," to have made the company more holy.
-But I durst not.
-How think you?
-Of whom doth he speak when he saith "bishops and archbishops"?
-What holiness doth he reprove when he speaketh of "gorgeous array," of "harlots' decking," of "game-players' disguising," of golden spurs, saddles, and bridles?
-If there were a hundred that did use it more than you yet must 35
+Of this be their bags so filled; for such things as these be, will they be rulers of the Church... as deacons, archdeacons, bishops and archbishops," etc.